Best & Worst Tesla Model S Years

 The 2012 Tesla Model S

-Since its launch in 2012, the Tesla Model S has epitomized the evolution of the electric vehicle, melding opulence, performance, and zero emissions into a legendary sedan.
+Since its launch in 2012, the Tesla Model S has epitomized the evolution of the electric vehicle, melding luxury, performance, and zero emissions into a legendary sedan.

 The Best Years: 2018, 2019, 2020, 2023, 2024

-The prime years of 2018, 2019, 2020, 2023, and 2024 for the Tesla Model S are characterized by significant technological advancements and performance enhancements, with fewer grievances.
+The prime years of 2018, 2019, 2020, 2023, and 2024 for the Tesla Model S are characterized by substantial technological advancements and performance enhancements, with fewer complaints.

 The introduction of the Plaid model in 2021, continuing into 2023 and 2024, brought a tri-motor setup delivering a staggering 1,020 horsepower, capable of accelerating from 0 to 60 mph in just under 2 seconds.